daleonpz/Notes/fh-dortmund/01-ITESD.md

     - Coarse design: description of software architecture (decompose into subsystems, identify components, relations and cooperation between components).
     - Detailed Design: Component design (determine interfaces)
     - Implementation
+- When to use it?
+    - small - medium size projects
+    - same as waterfall

 ### Spiral Model